Dallas’ Population, Per the 1940 Census

 For those who get excited reading census figures, I give you the results of the 1940 census as it pertains to Dallas County.

-According to the article below, the population of Dallas County in 1940 was 398,049 in an area of 859 square miles; the density was 463 people per square mile.
+According to the Dallas Morning News article “12 Per Cent Gain Shown in City” (DMN, June 30, 1940), the population of Dallas County in 1940 was 398,049 in an area of 859 square miles; the density was 463 people per square mile.
 For some perspective, in 2010 the population of Dallas County was just under 2.4 million, with an area of 909 square miles — giving us a recent density of something like 2,700 people per square mile (and it’s only getting more cramped every day).

 Dallas County was big, but it wasn’t the biggest in the state in 1940 — that honor went to Harris County, with a population of 529,479; Bexar County came in third with 337,557.